This parish church has only one nave and is built on then site of the ancient mosque.

-La Casa Azul (the Blue house) is located in Triana, a village in the heart of the Axarquia, a small paradise of Arab-Andalusian style just 8 kilometers from Vêlez-Málaga and 10 from the beaches of...
+La Casa de la Abuela Ana (the house of Ana´s grandmother) is located in Triana, a village in the heart of the Axarquia, a small paradise of Arab-Andalusian style just 8 kilometers from Vêlez-Málaga...

 Located in the eastern part of the province, this is the area of the Province of Malaga with the greatest number of municipalities.